 Trend Watch: Mixed Materials and Finishes

 Mixed materials can describe anything from a contemporary lamp crafted of marble, brass, and canvas to a rustic wood coffee table with slate tiles and scrolling iron legs.
 On a larger scale, it refers to the way you pull together an individual collection of furnishings with a mixture of finishes and materials that complement rather than match each other.
-Combining unique materials and mixing colors adds a vibrancy and character to your space, making your home uniquely yours.
+Combining unique materials and mixing colors adds vibrancy and character to your space, making your home uniquely yours.

 An Expressive Escape